monolithon/erpnext_bankaccountdata_gocardless/README.md

 # ERPNext Bankaccountdata Gocardless

-A plugin that integrates Nordigen open banking services with ERPNext.
+A plugin that integrates Gocardless open banking services with ERPNext.

 ---